BA Business Class Lounge – Heathrow T5B

 – Flying with BA in Club Europe, Club World or First

-– Flying with BA and are either a silver or gold card member
+– Flying with BA and are either a Silver or Gold card member

-If you’re not eligible to gain access to the Galleries Lounge T5B but are traveling through Heathrow Terminal 5 and would like to use a lounge then you can always head to the Aspire Lounge and Spa.
+If you’re not eligible to gain access to the Galleries lounge T5B but are travelling through Heathrow Terminal 5 and would like to use a lounge then you can always head to the Aspire Lounge and Spa.
 You can gain entry either by paying £34.99 (per person) via Executive Club or alternatively gaining complimentary access with the free American Express Gold Card – please read my recent review here.

 Arrival to the Galleries Terminal 5B Lounge

 Tucked away at the top of Heathrow’s T5B is the entrance to the third (slightly unknown) Galleries lounge.
 At the time I visited the lounge there were three staff on reception (I doubt they admitted more than three people in a quarter of an hour!).
 As such, getting into the BA Terminal B Business lounge is always a breeze.

 You’ll notice that the area is considerably smaller than the other two, although at about 10am it still felt almost dead.
 One main issue I have with the lounge is the quality of the furniture.
 It’s tired – very tired (think back-to-back, red-eye flights tired!).
 Thankfully there aren’t many people in the lounge so you have your pick of seating in the Terminal 5B Galleries lounge.

 In my eyes, where the BA lounges excel beyond competitors is the choice of drinks.
 Whilst the range of wines is slightly smaller than in the main terminal lounges, both of the red wines on offer appeared perfectly pleasant (I have to admit I stayed well clear at 9am in the morning).

 Like the North and South Galleries lounges, Champagne is available on request; just ask one of the helpful staff.

 In addition to that, there were numerous spirits: